Pingouyno/Auto-Brute-Force-WZ/README.md

 HOW TO USE :

-Enter your screen resolution in the "screen.txt" text file.
+ 1 | Enter your screen resolution in the "screen.txt" text file.

+ 2 | Start the Python program.

-Input 1 or 2 codes, with the symbols as "C" (China), "N" (Nose) or "H" (House).
+ 3 | Input 1 or 2 codes, with the symbols as "C" (China), "N" (Nose) or "H" (House).

-To brute-force from a single code, enter an empty field in the second input.
+ 4 | To brute-force from a single code, enter an empty field in the second input:

    EXAMPLE:

    - code 1: nnnhh123
    - code 2:

-If the input is valid, the macro will be ready for brute-forcing.
+5 | If the input is valid, the macro will be ready for brute-forcing.

    - To start the macro, move your cursor to the bottom-left corner of your screen.

    - To end the macro, move your cursor to the top-left corner of your screen.

    - To pause the macro, move your cursor to the top-right corner of your screen.

    - To resume the macro, move your cursor to the bottom-right corner of your screen.

 NOTES: